Interested in becoming a Young Puppy Trainer?

 - Trainers are responsible for taking their pups to vet appointments (generally 3-4 times over the course of the pup’s time with you).
 EENP covers the cost of vet care.

-- Trainers must be able to bring their EENP pups to our office on Wednesdays, Thursdays, and Fridays with drop-off generally at 9 am and pick-up generally at 4 pm.
+- [Currently not happening because of the pandemic] Trainers must be able to bring their EENP pups to our office on Wednesdays, Thursdays, and Fridays with drop-off generally at 9 am and pick-up generally at 4 pm.
 This will not be needed every week, but pups will be needed in the office on those days for at least two months of their time with you.

 - EENP pups do not mouth/bite or chase other dogs.
 Volunteers who have other dogs need to consult with EENP about whether this volunteer position is a good fit for their households.

 - Trainers must regularly attend group training classes with their pups.
 These are currently on Wednesday evenings.
-The youngest pups train at EENP’s office while the older pups will have class at field trip locations sometimes.
+Due to the pandemic, group classes are generally held by Zoom.
+When conditions safely allow it, the youngest pups train at EENP’s office while the older pups will have class at field trip locations sometimes.

-- Trainers must be able to bring their pups to PR events from time to time (generally about 1-2 times per month).
+- [Currently not happening because of the pandemic] Trainers must be able to bring their pups to PR events from time to time (generally about 1-2 times per month).

 - Trainers must be able to complete weekly training assignments and be willing to follow EENP’s instructions.